Face to Face with the Noguchi Family Masks (野口家の能面)

 By Avi Landau

 Shortly after leaving Mrs. Noguchi`s 300-year old thatched roof country manor house in the Bo-uchi neighorhood of Kukizaki in Tsukuba City, it began to rain.
-Rick Weisburd and I acknowledged the eerie coincidence with bemused grins.
+My friend Rick and I acknowledged the eerie coincidence with bemused grins.
 However, as the first trickles built up into a feverish downpour which carried on into the next day, I started to compulsively check the weather from my window, sweating and fidgeting with anxiety.

 What had we done?
 We imagined Mrs. Noguchi, 86, sitting home all alone, listening to the rain relentlessly pounding the thatch, watching the waters rise, and deeply regretting her special kindness and hospitality towards us.
 She probably feared it was happening all over again, because of what she did.
 You see, she had broken an age-old taboo at at my behest.
-On Sunday July 29th, 2007 she let us open a box which it had been said should not be opened, and in fact had NOT been for many, many years.
+She had let us open a box which it had been said should not be opened, and in fact had NOT been for many, many years.
 The box contained the fabled Noguchi Family Noh Masks, which according to legend are magical, possessing the power of bringing on rain.
 The last time they had been removed from their confinement, it is said that it rained torrentially for days, causing a disastrous flood.
 The masks had been boxed up and shut away in the Noguchi`s attic ever since.

 Much to our relief, the rain eventually spent itself, leaving behind no serious damage (except to my stubborn skepticism!).
 Now with a guilt-free conscience, I can share with you what we found out about the masks and show you some of the rare photos that Rick took during our visit.
 What we found on that Sunday, just before the rains, was very different from what we had expected.
 This we quickly realized was due to the very old and misleading pictures of the masks which had been available in books and online.
 I hope to set the record straight by presenting a clear picture and explanation of what these masks are, based on a look at Japanese traditions of amagoi (雨乞い, rain supplication ceremonies) and their basis in Shinto and Buddhist lore.